Amazon’s ‘Free Meek’ chronicles Meek Mill’s legal saga and the investigators who cracked the case

 QRI began to explore Mill’s case in November 2017 when he was imprisoned again after a minor parole violation.
 Mill’s defense team felt that Judge Genece Brinkley, who had been assigned to his case from the beginning, was unusually harsh in doling out prison time for parole infractions and too invested in Mill’s life overall.
 In 2012, Mill was in the middle of a promo tour for his album Dreams and Nightmares, but when Superstorm Sandy hit New York, his travel plans were derailed—a technical violation of his probation.
 Instead of just chalking it up to an act of God, Brinkley barred Mill from completing his tour, costing him a reported $7 million to $8 million.
 In court, Brinkley would openly bash Mill’s management team (Jay Z’s Roc Nation), and, according to Mill, once asked him to her private chambers to request he do a remix of Boyz II Men’s classic “On Bended Knee” and give her a shout out.

-In Free Meek, Brinkley’s own lawyer A. Charles Peruto, Jr. is seen avidly defending his client throughout the docuseries.
+In Free Meek, Brinkley’s own lawyer A. Charles Peruto Jr. is seen avidly defending his client throughout the docuseries.
 When Mill’s team requested a new trial and sought bail last year, Brinkley refused even to entertain the idea.
 On camera, Peruto backed up Brinkley’s decision, but with the cameras off and his mic still live in episode five, Peruto is heard saying, “Let me tell you something: That was hard to do, because defending this judge is now becoming . . . .
 Why doesn’t she just grant this fucking thing?
 And she looks fucking awful.
 I don’t know why she’s got a bug up her ass about this guy.”

 “The assumption was that there was some conflict that Judge Genece Brinkley had and there was some obsession that she had with him,” Maroney says.
-“So we spent months looking into that and we learned a lot about her and her background and her potential conflicts and her issues involving integrity.”
+“So we spent months looking into that, and we learned a lot about her and her background and her potential conflicts and her issues involving integrity.”

 For example, QRI learned of Brinkley’s highly litigious personal life, which included dozens of civil lawsuits relating to her position as a landlord in the properties that she owns.
 The litigants against her frequently claimed that she used her status as a judge as a means for intimidation.